spiral/docs/docs/en/component/storage.md

 The storage component allows you to add an arbitrary URI resolver of public addresses for these files using the [distribution component](/component/distribution.md).

-To configure the resolver, you should familiarize yourself with the configuration of this component.
+To configure a resolver, you should familiarize yourself with the configuration of this component.
 After that, for a specific bucket, simply add a section containing a link to a specific distribution resolver.

-Each bucket has such an opportunity to specify the distribution.
+Each bucket is able to specify the distribution.

 ```php
 return [